Skip to Content

 Duval County Theft Crime Defense Lawyer

-If you have been charged with a theft crime, call (904) 474-3115 or contact us online to schedule a consultation with our team.
+If you have been charged with a theft crime, call (904) 474-3115 or contact us online to schedule a consultation with our theft crime lawyer in Duval County.

 Types of Theft Crimes in Florida

-Florida law recognizes several different types of theft crimes, all of which are taken very seriously by the criminal justice system.
-The specific theft crime with which you are charged will depend on the nature of the alleged offense and the value of the property involved.
+Florida law recognizes several types of theft crimes, all taken very seriously by the criminal justice system.
+The specific theft crime with which you are charged will depend on the nature of the alleged offense and the property's value.
 Certain factors, such as the use of force or violence, the use of a weapon, or the involvement of multiple theft crimes, can also lead to enhanced charges and penalties.

 Theft crimes in Florida include: